rdfostrich/article-mocha-2018/content/introduction.md

 The [Semantic Web](cite:cites semanticweb) of [Linked Data](cite:cites linkeddata) is continuously [growing and changing over time](cite:cites datasetdynamics).
 While in some cases only the latest version of datasets are required, there is a growing need for access to prior dataset versions for data analysis.
+For example, analyzing the evolution of taxonomies, or tracking the evolution of diseases in biomedical datasets.

 Several approaches have already been proposed to store and query _versioned_ Linked Datasets.
-However, [a survey](cite:cites archiving) has shown that there is a need for improved versioning capabilities in the current systems.
+However, [surveys](cite:cites archiving,papakonstantinou2016versioning) have shown that there is a need for improved versioning capabilities in the current systems.
 Existing solutions either perform well for versioned query evaluation, or require less storage space, but not both.
 Furthermore, no existing solution performs well for all versioned query types, namely querying *at*, *between*, and *for* different versions.